Virginia Governor's Cup

 The Competition

-In 2023, world-class judges sampled 614 of the best Virginia wines from across the Commonwealth.
-With 66 wineries receiving 142 Gold Medals, the highest 12 ranking red and white wines make up the Governor's Cup® Case, with one bottle taking home the coveted Governor's Cup®.
-The 2024 competition will be celebrated at Richmond's Main Street Station on March 7th.
+In 2025, world-class judges will sample over 620 of the best Virginia wines, ciders and meads from across the Commonwealth.
+In 2024, 79 wineries received 137 Gold Medals, the highest 12 ranking red and white wines made up the Governor's Cup Case, with one bottle taking home the coveted Governor's Cup®.
+The 2025 competition will be celebrated at Richmond's Main Street Station on March 13th, view tickets.

 Preliminary Round

-Over the course of 10 days, each wine is tasted by 7 judges.
+Over the course of three days, each wine is tasted by 6 judges.
 This is a single-blind tasting, meaning that judges only know the grape or category of a wine, but the vintage, winery and name are hidden behind coded-glasses.

 Finally, individual judges' scores of a wine are averaged into one score after the lowest score is dropped.